 Anglers may confuse these two fish.
 Here are guidelines for distinguishing them: The mouth of the pikeminnow extends past the center of its eye.
-The mouth of the roundtail ends in front of its eve.
+The mouth of the roundtail ends in front of its eye.
 Also, the existence of a black triangular patch at the base of young Colorado pikeminnows' tails can be used to distinguish this fish from roundtails.

-working to re-establish self-sustaining populations of endangered fish while allowing water developments to proceed.
-The following organizations and agencies are involved in this program: The U.S. Fish and Wildlife Service; U.S. Bureau of Reclamation; Western Area Power Administration; the states of Utah, Colorado, and Wyoming; The Nature Conservancy; Environmental Defense Fund; Colorado Water Congress, Utah Water Users Association; Wyoming Water Development Association; and Colorado River Energy Distributors Association.
+This information was provided by the Upper Colorado River Endangered Fish Recovery Program.
+The program is working to re-establish self-sustaining populations of endangered fish while allowing water developments to proceed.
+The following organizations and agencies are involved in this program: The U.S. Fish and Wildlife Service; U.S. Bureau of Reclamation; Western Area Power Administration; the states of Utah, Colorado, and Wyoming: The Nature Conservancy; Environmental Defense Fund; Colorado Water Congress, Utah Water Users Association; Wyoming Water Development Association; and Colorado River Energy Distributors Association.